Drawing on Oxfordshire

 Blenheim Palace and a grave slab from St Frideswide’s Priory and

-dodos from Lewis Carroll’s ‘Alice’s Adventures in Wonderland’ at the
+dodos from Lewis Carroll’s ‘Alice’s Adventures in Wonderland’

 Museum of Oxford were drawn in Merton Field, Christchurch.